Alcoholism Dramatically Affects The Family

 Alcoholism is a family disease.
 What that means is that alcohol abuse affects the whole family, not just the user.

 Alcohol abuse has severe negative consequences on the entire family.
 No functioning alcoholic can maintain any healthy relationship.
-There are things the family can do to take care of themselves.
+However, there are things the family can do to take care of themselves.
 It is essential to take steps to protect themselves from the consequences of the person abusing alcohol.

 Today, family recovery is a reality for millions of Americans.
 Recovery has become the most powerful way to break the cycle of alcoholism in the family.